Max-infinitely divisible models and inference for spatial extremes: Analysis of Dutch wind gusts

 We model marginal distributions separately at each location, but jointly across time scales to borrow strength across time series when few observations are available.
-Specifically, let $z_{ij;k}$ denote the $i$th observation at the $j$th monitoring station for the $k$th time scale.
-We assume that the daily maxima, $z_{ij;1}$, follow a generalized extreme-value (GEV) distribution $G_{j;1}(z)$ with location, scale and shape parameters $\mu_j\in\Real$, $\sigma_j>0$ and $\xi_j\in\Real$, respectively, and that maxima for larger time scales, $z_{ij;k}$ ($k=2,3,4$), are also GEV-distributed according to
+Specifically, let $\tilde z_{ij;k}$ denote the $i$-th observation at the $j$-th monitoring station for the $k$-th time scale.
+We assume that the daily maxima, $\tilde z_{i_1j;1}$, follow a generalized extreme-value (GEV) distribution $\tilde G_{j;1}(z)$ with location, scale and shape parameters $\mu_j\in\mathbb{R}$, $\sigma_j>0$ and $\xi_j\in\mathbb{R}$, respectively, and that maxima for larger time scales, $\tilde z_{i_kj;k}$ ($k=2,3,4$), are also GEV-distributed according to

-where $a_+=\max(a,0)$, $b_2=7$, $b_3=30$ and $b_4=182$ are (approximate) block sizes for weekly, monthly and yearly data, respectively, and $\theta_j\in(0,1]$ is the extremal index specific to each station, representing the proportion of independent extremes within each block.
-The marginal fits are good overall at all sites and time scales; see the Supplementary Material for further details.
+where $a_+=\max(a,0)$, $b_2=7$, $b_3=30$ and $b_4=182$ are (approximate) block sizes for weekly, monthly and yearly data, respectively, and $\theta_j\in(0,1]$ is the \emph{extremal index} specific to each station, representing the proportion of independent extremes within each block.
+This univariate model utilizes the common summary of temporal extremal dependence without the need to specify a full multivariate distribution for the daily observations in a block.
+For each site $j$, we then maximize a composite likelihood constructed by multiplying the univariate likelihood contributions of all maximum values $\tilde z_{i_kj;k}$, $i_k=1,\ldots,n_k$, $k=1,2,3,4$.
+Figure~\ref{fig:marginswinds} displays histograms of the four estimated parameters $(\hat\mu_j,\hat\sigma_j,\hat\xi_j,\hat\theta_j)^{\rm T}$ for all sites.

+In particular, the estimated shape parameters are all negative, suggesting short bounded tails, and the extremal index roughly lies in the interval $[0.5,0.6]$, revealing some mild extremal dependence in the daily time series.
+Quantile-quantile plots (shown in the Supplementary Material) suggest that the fits are good overall at all sites and time scales.
+In the following analyses and modeling steps, we standardize the data to the ${\rm Unif}(0,1)$ scale (recall Section~\ref{standardization}) and treat the transformed margins as perfectly uniform.